sbj-ee/CATV/README.md

 5|6|85
 sqlite>
 ```
+QAM 256
+EIA A2 is 57MHz center frequency
+EIA A3 is 63MHz center frequency

 ## sources.dat
 A simple two column file of TiVo iGuide.source_id(s) and source_name(s).
 I read in this file for some scripts and it has been useful over the years.
 Especially for a script that cannot get to a database.